diegojromerolopez/gelidum/README.md

 [frozendict](https://pypi.org/project/frozendict/) and

 ## Roadmap
-- [ ] Measure cost in time of freezing objects.
+- [ ] Make some use-cases with threading module.
-- [ ] Add delayed_freeze, a function that freezes an object but
-when a condition happens.

 ## Collaborations